TonyRipa/PlaceValue/README.md

 Using PlaceValue, we can see immediately that if 1/<s>1</s>1 = 11111 then we should also have another equation 1/11111 = <s>1</s>1 .
 This is an example of the so-called intrinsic symmetry (of the terrain).
 Trying to see this simple symmetry, using the needlessly complicated maps of the formalism of generating functions is prohibitively expensive.

 The astute reader might note the sign issue that I magicked over.
 I wrote 1/<s>1</s>1 = 11111.
 This is not quite true.
 1/<s>1</s>1 = .<s>11111</s> .
 So, the sign is different.
-Unfortunately, the powers are also different because of the position of the base point.
+Unfortunately, the powers are also different because of the position of the PlaceMark.
 Instead of using /, I really should have used \ .
 I should write 1\ <s>1</s>1 = 11111.
 Now it's right.
 In short, to model generating functions as PlaceValue use \ instead of /.
 In long, don't model generating functions; know when to use / and when to use \ .

 Summary
 ---------